FMisi/portswigger-lab-solutions-notes/web-cache-poisoning/README.md

 ## Web cache poisoning via an unkeyed query string
 Reference: https://portswigger.net/web-security/web-cache-poisoning/exploiting-implementation-flaws/lab-web-cache-poisoning-unkeyed-query

+tag:
+Comments may take some time to appear while being moderated

 <!-- omit in toc -->
 ### Solution
 1. With Burp running, load the website's home page.
 In Burp, go to "Proxy" > "HTTP history".
 Find the ``GET`` request for the home page.
 Notice that this page is a potential cache oracle.
 Send the request to Burp Repeater.